Catholic Recipe: Little Hats Cappelletti

 Alternative Filling: Dissolve Junket tablet by crushing it in cold water.
 Stir into lukewarm milk.
 Watch temperature of milk closely--if it is too hot the junket will not set.
 Set aside in a warm place and do not touch for 20 minutes.
 Then add the ricotta, parsley, salt and nutmeg, and mix until creamy.
 Use 1 teaspoon filling for each cappelletti.

 Dough:Recipe Source: Mama Mia Italian Cookbook: The Home Book of Italian Cooking by Angela Catanzaro, Liveright Publishing Corporation, 1955

 While meat is cooking make the dough.
 Knead eggs with flour and salt about 1 minute.
 If dough is too thin, add more flour.
 Add oil, and form dough into a ball.
 Divide in two parts, and roll each half out on a lightly floured board to paper thinness.
 Cut into rounds with a 2 inch cookie cutter, or the top of a glass.
 Place 1 level teaspoon of meat stuffing in center of 1 round, and fold over once to form a little hat.
 Press edges together with a fork.
-Cook cappelletti in clear beef or chicken broth for 1/2 hour, drain and serve with Plain Tomato Sauce (see recipe).We receive 8% of most Amazon purchases.Copyright © 2016 Trinity Communications.
+Cook cappelletti in clear beef or chicken broth for 1/2 hour, drain and serve with Plain Tomato Sauce (see recipe).Subscribe to InsightsStay on top of the latest Catholic news and analysis from CatholicCulture.org.We receive 8% of most Amazon purchases.Copyright © 2016 Trinity Communications.
 All rights reserved.